 Boulder suspect's family detained by ICE, set for expedited removal, Kristi Noem says

-Family members of the man charged with attacking a Boulder, Colorado, gathering of people supporting Israeli hostages have been taken into custody, Department of Homeland Security Secretary Kristi Noem said Tuesday.
+Family members of the man charged with Sunday's attack in Boulder, Colorado, have been taken into custody, Department of Homeland Security Secretary Kristi Noem said Tuesday.

 "We are investigating to what extent his family knew about this heinous attack, if they had knowledge of it, or if they provided support to it," Noem said.
 "I am continuing to pray for the victims of this attack and their families.
 Justice will be served."